A Legacy of Crisis

 Parity prices, in other words, are prices that are indexed for inflation.
 The parity price of corn in the base period was 67 cents per bushel.
 In the mid-1970s, it was around $3 because the costs of farming and family living had inflated substantially since 1910-1914.
 Likewise, the parity price of corn in 1986 was about $5 because it would take $5 to buy the same goods that cost about $3 in the mid-1970s.

-The term “parity ratio” refers to a statistic that indicates the purchasing power of all farm products on the average.
-The USDA calculates a “prices received” index, which indicates the weighted average of all farm products with respect to the base period 1910-1914.
+The term parity ratio refers to a statistic that indicates the purchasing power of all farm products on the average.
+The USDA calculates a prices received index, which indicates the weighted average of all farm products with respect to the base period 1910-1914.
 The USDA also calculates a "prices paid" index which indicates the weighted prices of farm production costs and family expenses with respect to the 1910-1914 base period.
 The parity ratio, then, is simply the ratio of the prices-received index to the prices-paid index.
+(8) In other words, if the parity ratio is 50 as it is in mid-1986, then farm products on the average can buy only 50 percent of what they would during a period of 100 percent of parity as in the base period 1910-1914 or in the years 1942-1952.

 The campaign to establish decent commodity prices won a complete victory by 1942 when Congress established the price support levels at 50 percent of parity.
 These loan levels remained in effect through 1952.
 In those eleven years, the average prices paid to farmers were at or above 100 per cent of parity.
 (The parity ratio was at or above 100.)
-These successful farm programs raised market prices and thus were not costly to the government, unlike today’s budget busters.
+These successful farm programs raised market prices and thus were not costly to the government, unlike todays budget busters.
 In 1957, Representative Harold D. Cooley of North Carolina, Chair of the House Committee on Agriculture, stated, "The Commodity Credit Corporation supported the prices of major storable crops for 20 years prior to 1953, and at that time this program actually showed a 20-year profit of $13 million."
+(9)

 Parity brings corporate backlash